 Shops: Monday – Sunday, 0900 hours – 1900 hours

 Chinese currency is called renminbi (RMB), which means "People's Currency".
 The popular unit of RMB is yuan.
-One yuan equals 10 jiao, and 1 jiao equals 10 fen.
+One yuan equals 10 jiao.
 There are parts of China where the yuan and jiao are also known respectively as kuai and mao.
-Chinese currency is issued in the following denominations: one, two, five, ten, fifty and a hundred yuan; one, two and five jiao; and one, two and five fen.
+Chinese currency is issued in the following denominations: one, five, ten, twenty, fifty and a hundred yuan.

 The Chinese are not big on credit cards.
 That is because they do not like to be in debt, even if it is short-term.
 While the use of credit cards is gaining popularity among young people, the adoption rate remains low compared to the West.
 Foreign plastic is therefore of limited use, so always carry enough cash.

 Where accepted, credit cards useable in China include Visa, MasterCard, AmEx and JCB.
 They offer a slightly better exchange rate than banks.
 You should be able to use credit cards at upmarket hotels and restaurants, supermarkets and departmental stores.
 You cannot use a credit card to buy train tickets, but the Civil Aviation Administration of China (CAAC) offices readily accept international Visa cards for air ticket purchase.
 Certain credit cards offer insurance and other benefits relevant to your travel.